 Section Research Questions Section V. Care Delivery Challenges and Approaches What are the major challenges that affect patients with complex chronic conditions and/or serious illnesses?
 What is the desired relationship between management of complex chronic conditions and primary care?
 What is the current state of this relationship, and what steps are needed to get to the desired state?
 What is the desired relationship between management of serious illnesses and primary care?
 What is the current state of this relationship, and what steps are needed to get to the desired state?
 What is the patient and caregiver burden associated with avoidable exacerbations of complex chronic conditions and/or serious illnesses?
 How do social determinants of health exacerbate challenges related to delivering care to patients with complex chronic conditions and/or serious illnesses?
 Are there major barriers associated with patients with complex chronic conditions and/or serious illnesses participating in APMs?
 If so, what are these barriers?
 Does integrated care work for this population?
 What are current examples of integrated care models for this population?
-When is it appropriate for these patients to be part of a larger model, and when is it appropriate for these patients to be in a model only for the given patient population (e.g., serious) vill, specific chronic conditions and/or serious illnesses?
+When is it appropriate for these patients to be part of a larger model, and when is it appropriate for these patients to be in a model only for the given patient population (e.g., seriously ill, specific chronic conditions)?
+Are there instances where both are appropriate?
 Are there major barriers associated with participation and engagement in APMs from providers serving patients with complex chronic conditions and/or serious illnesses?
-What are they?
 How do providers engage with specialists to facilitate a team-based care approach?
-What are current care delivery approaches for patients with complex chronic conditions and/or serious illnesses?
-Care delivery approaches across the patient's care journey Current approaches used in APMs Are additional or innovative efforts to improve car Section VI.
+What are current care delivery approaches for patients with complex chronic conditions and/or serious illnesses, compared to a more general patient population?
+If Section VI.
 Payment Model Participation Challenges and Lessons Learned What types of performance measures should be used for providers treating patients with complex chronic conditions and/or serious illnesses in TCOC models?
 Frameworks, measure characteristics Quality measures, outcome measures, patient experience measures What challenges exist related to developing effective payment models for addressing patients with complex chronic conditions and/or serious illnesses?
 Attribution, benchmarking, risk-adjustment Incentives for improving patient outcomes What are examples of APMs, including CMMI models (e.g., MCCM, MA VBID Model), that include or focus on patients with complex chronic conditions and/or serious illnesses?

-Section Research Questions • What are examples of other CMS programs that include or focus on patients with complex chronic conditions and/or serious illnesses (e.g., Chronic Condition Special Needs Plans)?
+Section Research Questions What are examples of other CMS programs that include or focus on patients with complex chronic conditions and/or serious illnesses (e.g., Chronic Condition Special Needs Plans)?
 What are examples of previously submitted PTAC proposals that include or focus on patients with complex chronic conditions and/or serious illnesses?
 What are examples of Medicaid programs that have been effective in improving care delivery and performance outcomes for patients with complex chronic conditions and/or serious illnesses?
 What are examples of commercial plans that have been effective in improving care delivery and performance outcomes for patients with complex chronic conditions and/or serious illnesses?